 - Paid to families following the birth (including stillbirth) or adoption of a child, where the eligibility requirements for Family Tax Benefit for the child (disregarding the Family Tax Benefit income tests) are met within 26 weeks of a child's birth, or in the case of adoption, within 26 weeks of the child being entrusted into the claimant's care as part of an adoption process. - Parents are required to formally register the birth of their child as a condition of receiving the Baby Bonus.
-This requirement does not apply to parents whose child is stillborn, adopted or born outside Australia. - For children born or who enter care from 1 January 2011, families must also have primary care of the child. - Payable to: - a parent who has primary care of a newborn child, or - families who have primary care of a newborn child within 26 weeks of the child's birth, and are likely to continue to have primary care of the child for no less than 26 weeks, or - families who have a child entrusted to their primary care for adoption before the child is 16 years of age. - The claim must be made within 52 weeks starting from the day after the child's birth or in the case of adoption within 52 weeks starting from the day after the child comes into the person's primary care.
+This requirement does not apply to parents whose child is stillborn, adopted or born outside Australia. - · Payable to: - a parent who has primary care of a newborn child, or - a person who has primary care of a newborn child within 26 weeks of the child's birth, and is likely to continue to have primary care of the child for no less than 26 weeks, or - a person who has a child entrusted to their primary care for adoption before the child is 16 years of age. - The claim must be made within 52 weeks starting from the day after the child's birth or in the case of adoption within 52 weeks starting from the day after the child comes into the person's primary care.